 }

-Also, we don’t want to forget closing that file.
+Also, we don’t want to forget to close that file.
 So, immediately using defer to close the file is an idiomatic way in Go.

 defer f.Close()